 - Twisted Pair

-How can cables be connected in an EMC-compliant manner?
+How can cables and wires be connected in accordance with EMC?

-Rather, at the transition from the cable gland to the connector, the shield should be in contact all around and without gaps.
-Only then can the connector housing act as a Faraday cage and reliably keep out interference signals from outside.
-It is also important that this optimal shield contact takes place at both ends of the cable and is connected to the ground potential.
+A common method is to apply the shield all around and without gaps, e.g. at the transition from the cable gland to the connector or when introducing the cable into an enclosure by means of an EMC gland.
+Only then can the connection act as a Faraday cage and reliably keep out interference signals from outside.
+It is also important that this optimum shield contacting takes place at both ends of the cable and is connected to the ground potential.

 Why are connectors important for EMC protection?

 Every system is only as good as its weakest point.
-LAPP connector systems have the advantage that all types of the above-mentioned shield connection concepts are used.
-Very often EMC cable glands are already integrated into the connector, offer the possibility to connect a protective conduit, and allow the contacting of the cable shield with the working or PE contact of the connector system.
+LAPP connector systems have the advantage of using all the aforementioned screening connection concepts.
+Very often, EMC cable glands are already integrated into the connector, offer the option of connecting a protective hose and enable the cable screening to be contacted with the working or PE contact of the connector system.

-The standard housing is powder coated with a non-conductive seal between the housing parts, isolating them from each other.
-EPIC® EMC connectors provide you with 360-degree shielding and a vibration-proof shield connection.
-The EMC connectors can be recognized by their metallic conductive, mostly nickel-plated surface.
-The seals are designed in such a way that the two housing parts, which are pressed or screwed onto each other, make low-resistance metal-to-metal contact.
-The same principle applies to the cable gland as well as to the mounting wall.
+The standard housing is powder-coated with a non-conductive seal between the housing parts, which insulates them from one another.
+EPIC® EMC connectors offer 360-degree screening and vibration-proof screening connection.
+The EMC connectors can be identified by their metallically conductive, usually nickel-plated surface.
+The seals are designed to ensure that the two housing parts pressed or screwed together are in low-resistance contact with metal on metal.
+The same principle applies to both cable glands and the mounting wall.

-Rectangular connectors have an integrated BRUSH gland.
-The EPIC® ULTRA H-A3 and the EPIC® Ultra H-B6-24 are therefore easy to assemble and designed for a large cable clamping range with shielded cables.
+Rectangular connectors feature an integrated SKINTOP® MS-M BRUSH cable gland.
+Der EPIC® ULTRA H-A3 and EPIC® ULTRA H-B6-24 are therefore easy to assemble and designed for a wide cable clamping range in screened cables.

-If, on the other hand, you need a space-saving design, for example for use in servo drives, actuators and sensors, we recommend the POWER and SIGNAL circular connectors from LAPP.
-These are equipped with a specially matched EMC cable gland for servo and data cables.
+If you need a space-saving design, for example for use in servo drives, actuators and sensors, we recommend the POWER and SIGNAL circular connectors from LAPP.
+These are equipped with a specially coordinated EMC cable gland for servo and data cables.

-For an optimum shielding effect, cables can be provided with a double shield or laid in a copper or steel tube.
-From an EMC point of view, these shieldings are completely tight.
-For this purpose, LAPP SILVYN® offers you optimum EMC protection.
+To ensure optimum screening, cables can be fitted with double screening or installed in a copper or steel pipe.
+From an EMC perspective, these screens are completely sealed.
+LAPP SILVYN® offers you the optimum EMC protection.
 The EMC AS-CU protective conduit from the SILVYN® product brand is a metal protective conduit with copper braiding and is therefore suitable for particularly harsh environments with high electromagnetic requirements.
-With the SILVYN® MSK-M BRUSH conduit gland with EMC protection and integrated strain relief, you complete your EMC shielded system.
+The SILVYN® MSK-M BRUSH conduit gland with EMC protection and integrated strain relief rounds out your EMC-screened system.

-Are there pre-assembled power, control and data cables with EMC shielding?
+Are there pre-assembled power, control and data cables with EMC screening?

-Poor EMC is often the cause of assembly errors.
-In industry, it has long been common practice to purchase cables and connectors separately and only connect them when they are installed in the machine or production plant - the expert refers to this as an assembly.
+Poor EMC is often the cause of installation errors.
+For a long time, it was customary in industry to buy cables and plugs separately and only connect them when installing them in a machine or production plant, for example.

-Therefore, the trend is towards ready-assembled cables, which we at LAPP sell under the name ÖLFLEX® CONNECT.
-Cable and connector are already connected ex-works, customers even receive drag chains completely equipped with cables and conduits, and LAPP also takes care of the engineering.
-The customer is thus guaranteed to always receive the optimum quality from a single source, and he can also concentrate on his actual work, namely building the machine.
+This is why the trend is towards ready-assembled cables, which we at LAPP sell under the name ÖLFLEX® CONNECT.
+The cable and plug are already connected ex works.
+Customers even receive drag chains fully equipped with cables and hoses, and LAPP also takes over the engineering work.
+Customers are therefore guaranteed to always receive optimal quality from a single source and can also concentrate on their own work, namely building machinery.